 Since Poland is a member of the EU, any dentists practising there must conform to strict regulations.
 You can expect to find clinics there which are modern, clean, and equipped with cutting-edge equipment.
 All of this can be achieved at a fraction of the cost of UK clinics because of the weaker economy.

 The Polish public healthcare system offers similar provisions to the NHS.
 Certain treatments are provided for free to all patients via public dentists.
 However, these are often subject to long waiting times and may not be the most aesthetic option.
-For example, dental implants in Poland are usually not free, and government-funded restorations may be done with the most economical material.
+For example, dental implants in Poland are usually not free to residents, and government-funded restorations may be done with the most economical material.

 Poles may also opt for private treatment, which must be paid for in full but offers better standards of dentistry.
 Waiting times are much shorter and patients are able to choose from higher-quality finishes for their dental work (much like in the UK).